 Nobody likes this kind of articles, even search engines don’t.

-These kind of articles may get some ranking at the beginning, but as time past, Google will notice that there are little user engagement in the content, and drop their ranking from the result pages.
+These kind of articles may get some ranking at the beginning, but as time past, Google will notice that there are little user engagement in the content writing, and drop their ranking from the result pages.

 Tips in creating an article that is easy to read: